mesosphere/d2iq-engineering-blog/content/posts/flux-auto-deployment/index.md

 But it works for me and I deploy some applications on a real Kubernetes cluster like this without issues.

-The Flux documentation contains all of this information but it could be hard to find your way around with no experience, I decided to write that blog post and hopefully inspire some people to try it out.
+The Flux documentation contains all of this information but it could be hard to find your way around with no experience, so I decided to write that blog post and hopefully inspire some people to try it out.